insberr/insberr.github.io/index.md

 </ul>
 <div id="myTabContent" class="tab-content">
   <div class="tab-pane fade active show" id="home">
-    <p>Its yet another incremental game.
+    <p>Its yet another incremental game!
-      <br>You are in the middle of space billions of miles away from your home planet, Eart.
-All things in existance are fading
+      <br>Story: You are in the middle of space billions of miles away from your home planet, Anzy.
+All things in existance are fading and you are trying to get as far avay from the center of the universe.
+Anzy is located in the exact center of the universe at all times, so its good that you got billions of miles away from it.
       <br>
     </p>
   </div>